It would be four more terms spread over the next two years, before we were found qualitatively worthy of wearing the pinstripes of a Pilot Officer.

 40-kms away, where my parents lived then.
 Islamabad

 Book-out on a weekend was the most longed-for event after the saluting test.
 Although it had been just six weeks, but the treatment meted out to us had so skewed our concepts of time and space that we had virtually turned into zombies.
 After checking out of the cadets’ guard room for our first local book-out, it took us a while to realise that we were still humans and the transformation that had taken place was, mercifully, reversible.
 It was late spring and weekend crowds had converged on to Murree.
 Dressed in our best blue blazers and grey flannels, everyone pranced about on the Mall in twos and always in step, as required of us.
-We were rearing to give away our identity as Air Force cadets to anyone who hadn’t noticed our haircut or the badge on the blazer pocket.
+We were raring to give away our identity as Air Force cadets to anyone who hadn’t noticed our haircut or the badge on the blazer pocket.
 A favourite hang-out spot for cadets was Lintott’s Café and our first salary (Rs 220/- per month) was put to good use sampling the delicious peach melba ice cream and coffee, that the joint was famous for.
-Nancy Sinatra and Lee Hazlewood’s enduring duet, Summer Wine, echoed from the speakers and we agreed that for first term cadets, there was no better way to pass the time!
+Nancy Sinatra and Lee Hazlewood’s enduring duet, Summer Wine, blared from the speakers and we agreed that for first term cadets, there was no better way to pass the time!

 Sundays also saw the cadets dressed up in one of several uniforms, posing for Mr Chishty, a visiting photographer from Murree, who seemed to have been granted sole rights by the Base to undertake this unofficial activity.
 Parents back home were awed at seeing pictures of their smart sons in battle dresses, walking-outs, ceremonials and, even in the boorish dungarees used in field exercises, thanks to Chishty.
 We had, however, to be careful not to invoke the ire of the seniors who were seldom amused at seeing us pose so heroically, even in private moments at the Cadets’ Mess.